CKStudentCouncil/CKSCOnlineSouvenir/README.md

 # React + Vite
+This is the 1.0 version, link to 2.0 https://github.com/CKStudentCouncil/Souvenir.git
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: